Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-07.md

 ## Markup

 The first step is to define some markup that will represent a navbar.
-The navbar will share mark with other elements to separate it and identify it as unique use a class name.
+The navbar will share markup with other elements to separate it and identify it as unique use a class name.

 ```HTML
 <div class="navbar">